M27 motorway: Smart motorway conversion

 In March 2018, work began to convert the section between junctions 11 and 4 to a smart motorway.
 The scheme will turn the hard shoulder into a permanent fourth running lane, adding refuge areas along the route and installing new CCTV and speed cameras with mandatory variable speed limit signs.

 In early January 2019, official work began when average speed cameras were switched on between junctions 5 and 4.
 Average speed cameras further along on the scheme will be turned on as work continues along the route.
-The work has suffered repeated delays, originally due to be complete in Spring 2021.
+The work has suffered repeated delays, originally due to be complete in spring 2021.
 The commissioning phase began in mid February 2022, during which time the smart motorway technology will be tested, including stopped vehicle detection radars.
 This is with a fully open carriageway and a 60 mph speed limit controlled by electronic signs on new gantries and CCTV and speed cameras.
 The 60 mph limit was lifted on 29 June 2022 when the upgraded section was fully opened and returned to the national speed limit.

+Junction 5-7 concrete overlay

+In February 2024, National Highways began a project to resurface the concrete section of the M27 between junctions 5 and 7.
+A 180 mm layer of low noise surface asphalt is being overlaid on top of the existing concrete surface, with the intent of improving the road surface and reduce road noise to neighbours of the motorway.
+A contraflow system is being used throughout the process and the project is due to be completed by Spring 2026.